-The 1More Triple Driver are well-balanced and good-sounding in-ear headphones, with a simple but sleek looking design.
-They're comfortable and stable enough to exercise with and include a sturdy case that makes them easy to have on you at all times.
+The 1More Triple Driver are well-built, slick-looking in-ears with an above-average sound quality for critical listening.
+They're decently comfortable and stable enough to exercise with and include a sturdy case that makes them easy to have on you at all times.
 Unfortunately, they don't block a lot of ambient noise so they won't be the ideal headphones to use in loud environments or while commuting.

 The 1More Triple Driver have an understated yet polished design that makes them look and feel like premium headphones.
 They're slightly more comfortable than regular in-ears, and they're stable enough to go running with.
 They're also easy to carry around on your person, as they fit into most pockets and even come with a good, hard carrying case.
 Unfortunately, the in-ear design may be less comfortable for some, and since they're not wireless or have any stability tips, they won't be the ideal headphones for high-intensity activities or sports.

-The 1More have a simple design that feels well made.
-The ear buds have a brushed metal finish that feels high-end and a two tone cable that's both rubberized (for the cables that connect to the ear buds) and coated in a flexible fabric, which further adds to their premium feel.
+The 1More E1001 have a simple design that feels well made.
+The earbuds have a brushed metal finish that feels high-end and a two tone cable that's both rubberized (for the cables that connect to the earbuds) and coated in a flexible fabric, which further adds to their premium feel.
 The titanium color scheme is a bit more understated than the black color variant, but both color schemes are not particularly flashy, so they won't stand out in a crowd.

 These headphones have a straightforward and efficient control scheme.
 The buttons are well spaced out, clicky and give you the essential functions; play/pause/call, track skipping, and volume controls.